 The Swiss banks didn’t provide any client data like names of account holders, but the banks did provide statistical data showing the extent of Americans’ tax evasion through the use of Swiss banks.

-Part of the information reportedly handed over was an estimate of the number of Americans using secret accounts from 2002 to 2010.
-US officials suspect that tens of billions of dollars are stored in Swiss banks, free from IRS authority and depleting US government revenues.
+Part of the information reportedly handed over was interesting.
+It included an estimate of the number of Americans using secret accounts from 2002 to 2010.
+US officials suspect that tens of billions of dollars are stored in Swiss banks.
+This money is free from IRS authority and depleting US government revenues.

 The size of the offshore financial industry is estimated at $2 trillion and Switzerland is likely a big part of it.
 But as the financial crisis reduced revenues for governments worldwide, the Swiss have pledged to bring tax cheats out of the woodwork and into the sunshine, giving the IRS an edge when it comes to collecting taxes.

-If part of your assets are stored overseas, it’s only a matter of time until the IRS finds out.
-If you have more than $10,000 overseas, reporting it is required.
+If you store part of your assets overseas, it’s only a matter of time until the IRS finds out.
+If you have more than $10,000 overseas, you must report it.
 Unlike the Swiss, a good tax attorney is not neutral, and can defend your rights.
 With a little guidance, they can help you avoid penalties, criminal prosecution and forgoing of assets.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.